CaesarXInsanium/ComputerSystemsProgrammerPrespectiveNotes/src/02info_repr_manip.md

 |Hex | Decimal | Inverse Decimal | Inverse Hex|
 |-----|---------|----------------|------------|
 | 1   | 1       | 15             | f |

+2.31.
+The code is bad because it does not take into consideration that some numbers may be negative of some time the values of the variables maybe zero.

 ## Floating Point